Shirikara/Proteomics-QC-Tracker/README.md

 ## **Overview**
 The **Proteomics Quality Control (QC) Tracker** helps researchers monitor the performance of mass spectrometers over time, ensuring reliable and reproducible results in proteomics experiments.
+Briefly, I work in a proteomics lab where we use data from mass spectrometers to investigate protein dynamics across various cancer types.
+The mass spectrometer (MS) is the key instrument we use to identify and quantify proteins in our samples.
+A critical technical requirement is monitoring the performance of the MS over time to ensure consistent functionality.
+This prevents batch effects caused by performance drift and ensures the reliability of our biological insights.
+To achieve this, we regularly inject a quality control (QC) sample containing a known amount (0.2 or 5 ng) of HeLa protein digest.
+We evaluate MS performance using several metrics, such as the number of proteins identified and mass accuracy.
+I aim to create a GUI using Tkinter that enables lab members to upload QC data files weekly.
+The app will visualize the MS QC status over time using a time-series plot, providing an intuitive way to track performance trends.

 ### **Key Features:**
 - Tracks essential QC metrics like accuracy and resolution.